trueos/trueos-docs/trueos-handbook/postinstall.rst

 =============================

-If the system has an active wireless interface, a screen similar to :numref:`Figure %s: Connect to a Wireless Network <config5>` will indicate the wireless networks which were automatically detected.
+If the system has an active wireless interface, a screen similar to :numref:`Figure %s <config5>` will indicate the wireless networks which were automatically detected.
 Available networks will be ordered by signal strength.

 .. _config5:

 .. figure:: images/config5.png

+   : Connect to a Wireless Network

-If you would like to set the default wireless connection, highlight the network that you would like to connect to.
-If the network requires a password, it will prompt you to input it and will indicate the type of security used on the network.
-If the network you wish to connect to does not appear, try clicking the "Rescan" button.
-If you are unable to connect, or you wish to configure the connection at a later time, refer to the instructions in :ref:`Network Manager`.
+To set the default wireless connection, highlight the desired network.
+If the network requires a password, it will prompt for it and indicate the type of security used on the network.
+If the desired network does not appear, try clicking :guilabel:`Rescan`.
+If unable to connect or the connection needs be configured later, refer to the instructions in :ref:`Network Manager`.

 .. index:: SSH, IPv6
 .. _Enable Optional Services: